Deconstruction or building permits are required for all demolitions and alterations of historic buildings in Boulder County.

 Please see Article 15-400 or 15-600 of the Boulder County Land Use Code for information on the reviews for non-designated or designated structures.

 The Historic Preservation Advisory Board (HPAB) is responsible for reviewing demolish and alteration requests to determine if:

 - The building to be altered would qualify for historic landmarking

 - The proposed alteration would be detrimental to the building

-The Land Use staff will make an initial determination and if they believe that the structure has potential to be significant and has reasonable integrity they may schedule the permit with the HPAB.
+The Community Planning & Permitting staff will make an initial determination and if they believe that the structure has potential to be significant and has reasonable integrity they may schedule the permit with the HPAB.

 What Happens If I Want To Demolish Or Alter A Structure That Is Eligible To Become An Historic Landmark?

 If the HPAB feels that a structure is historically significant (qualifies for landmarking) and feels that the proposed action will destroy the significance, they may request that the Community Planning & Permitting Department delay issuing the permit for up to 180 days.
 This time period allows the property owner and the county staff to discuss alternatives to the destruction of an historic resource.
 If no solution for preserving the building(s) is reached within the 180 day period, the permit will be issued regardless of the historic preservation issues.
 However, if the applicant is going through another type of Land Use review (such as a site plan review, special review, etc), it could become a condition of that approval to retain the historic structure.